 When Does Your Business Need a 1099-MISC?

 Generally, your business must file a 1099-MISC only if you paid someone $600 or more over the course of the year.
+If you received more than this amount, expect a 1099-MISC from the payer.
 A few exceptions include:

-- Consumer goods: If you sold anyone any items for $5,000 or more in a market other than a permanent retail establishment (like Amway or flea markets)
+- Consumer goods.
+If you sold anyone any items for $5,000 or more in a market other than a permanent retail establishment (such as Amway or flea markets), you must report it.

-- Tax withholding: If you’ve withheld taxes for someone because they were subject to backup withholding, no matter how little you paid them during the year
+- Tax withholding.
+If you’ve withheld taxes for someone because they were subject to backup withholding, you must report it no matter how little you paid them during the year.

 Keep in mind that the IRS only requires these forms when companies pay vendors in the course of operating a business.
 When you pay the neighbor kid for babysitting, you don’t have to worry about reporting those payments.